A Combinatorial Approach to the Number of Solutions of Systems of Homogeneous Polynomial Equations over Finite Fields: Number of Solutions of Equations over Finite Fields

 \section{Number of Solutions of Equations over Finite Fields}

-In this section, we shall prove our main results concerning the quantity $e_r(d,m)$, which was defined in the introduction for $1\le r \le \binom{m+d}{d}$, and a related quantity, called $\overline{e}_r(d,m)$ that we shall define shortly.
 Throughout this section, $m$ denotes a fixed positive integer, while $d, r$ are nonnegative integers.
+Recall that $e_r(d,m)$ has been defined by \eqref{erdm} and the conventions \eqref{convention-erdm} whenever $ r \le \binom{m+d}{d}$.
+In this section, we shall prove our main results concerning $e_r(d,m)$ and a related quantity, called $\overline{e}_r(d,m)$ that we shall define shortly.